laurenhallden/travellog/README.md

 - If you want to share your Travel Log on social media, don't forget to add your Log's url, your Twitter handle, etc in the **meta tags** section at the top of the `index.html` file.

 You're done!
 Have fun!

+## Changelog
+12/26/18 - Added an optional navigation, which you can use to jump to a different state or country.